Optimality Guarantees for Particle Belief Approximation of POMDPs: Introduction

-This manuscript formally justifies that optimality guarantees in a finite sample particle belief MDP (PB-MDP) approximation of a POMDP/belief MDP yields optimality guarantees in the original POMDP as well, by showing that the $Q$-values of the POMDP and PB-MDP are close with high probability by using an intermediary theoretical algorithm called Sparse Sampling-$\omega$.
-Specifically, we prove that the Sparse Sampling-$\omega$ $Q$-value estimates are close to both optimal $Q$-values of the POMDP and PB-MDP with high probability with our coupled convergence proof.
-This in turn implies that since there exists an algorithm that approximates both $Q$-values accurately with high probability, the optimal $Q$-values of the POMDP and PB-MDP themselves must be close to each other with high probability that scales as $1-\mathcal{O}(C^{D}\exp(-t \cdot C))$, where $C$ is the number of particles; $D$ is the planning depth; and $t$ is a number determined by the POMDP reward function and probability distributions, number of particles, and desired accuracy.
+This manuscript formally justifies that optimality guarantees in a finite sample particle belief MDP (PB-MDP) approximation of a POMDP/belief MDP yield optimality guarantees in the original POMDP as well.
+We accomplish this by showing that the $Q$-values of the POMDP and PB-MDP are close with high probability by using an intermediary theoretical algorithm called Sparse Sampling-$\omega$.
+Specifically, we prove that the Sparse Sampling-$\omega$ $Q$-value estimates are close to both optimal $Q$-values of the POMDP and PB-MDP with high probability.
+Since there exists an algorithm that approximates both $Q$-values accurately with high probability, the optimal $Q$-values of the POMDP and PB-MDP themselves must be close to each other with high probability.
+This probability scales as $1-\mathcal{O}(C^{D}\exp(-t \cdot C))$, where $C$ is the number of particles; $D$ is the planning depth; and $t$ is a number determined by the POMDP reward function and probability distributions, number of particles, and desired accuracy.
 Notably, this convergence rate does not directly depend on the size of the state space nor the observation space, but rather depends on the R\'enyi divergence that links the probabilities concerning state and observation trajectories and the planning horizon $D$.

-This fundamental bridge between PB-MDPs and POMDPs allows us to adapt any sampling-based MDP algorithm of choice to a POMDP by solving the corresponding particle belief MDP approximation and preserve the convergence guarantees in the POMDP.
-Practically, this means additionally assuming we have an explicit observation model $\mathcal{Z}$, and then simply swapping out the state transition generative model with a particle filtering-based model, which only increases the computational complexity by a factor of $\mathcal{O}(C)$, with $C$ the number of particles in a particle belief state.
-This allows us to devise algorithms such as Sparse Particle Filter Tree (Sparse-PFT), which enjoys algorithmic simplicity, theoretical guarantees and practicality, as it is equivalent to upper confidence trees (UCT) \cite{bjarnason2009lower,shah2020nonasymptotic}, with particle belief states.
+This fundamental bridge between PB-MDPs and POMDPs allows us to adapt any sampling-based MDP algorithm of choice to a POMDP by solving the corresponding particle belief MDP approximation and to preserve the convergence guarantees in the POMDP.
+Practically, this means additionally assuming we have an explicit observation model $\mathcal{Z}$ and swapping out the state transition generative model with a particle filtering-based model.
+This change only increases the computational complexity of transition generation by a factor of $\mathcal{O}(C)$, with $C$ the number of particles in a particle belief state.
+This allows us to devise algorithms such as Sparse Particle Filter Tree (Sparse-PFT), which enjoys algorithmic simplicity, theoretical guarantees, and practicality, since it is equivalent to upper confidence trees (UCT) \cite{bjarnason2009lower,shah2020nonasymptotic}, with particle belief states.